ARMmbed/example-deployment-soap-dispenser/README.md

 Before you can use the firmware you need authentication keys for the network.
 For this you need your device EUI.
 To find the EUI:

 1. Flash this application on an xDot.
-1. Inspect the serial logs, and look for a line that starts with '[INFO] device ID/EUI' and '[INFO] network KEY'.
+1. Inspect the serial logs, and look for a line that starts with '[INFO] device ID/EUI' and '[INFO] network EUI' and '[INFO] network KEY'.

 Next, provision the device in the LoRa bridge:

 1. Go to the [LORIOT bridge](http://apm-lora-eu2.cloudapp.net:5101).
 1. Click *Create new device*.
 1. Fill in the device ID/EUI and an mbed Device Connector certificate.
+1. Navigate to LORIOT.io->Applications/HPE/Devices
+1. Find the device matching the 'device ID/EUI'.
+Click on device, 'Remove Device'
 1. Navigate to LORIOT.io->Applications/HPE/Devices/ImportOTAA
-1. Copy 'device ID/EUI' and 'network KEY' into DevEUI and APPKEY respectively (Must be UPPERCASE).
+1. Copy 'device ID/EUI' and 'network EUI' and 'network KEY' into DevEUI and AppEUI and APPKEY respectively (Must be UPPERCASE)

 Build and flash your application, the device now joins the network.